How do you use the word qualche in Italian? What does it mean? How do you pronounce it?

 I’m hungry.
 I will eat some almonds.

 You use alcuni for masculine plural nouns and alcune for feminine plural nouns.
 In this case, you need alcune because mandorle is a feminine plural noun.
 You can’t say

 Alcuni changes form depending on the gender of the noun.

-Qualche never changes and always stays the same, regardless of the gender of the following noun.
+Qualche never changes and always remains the same, regardless of the gender of the noun that follows it.